-Module X - Externship 5.0 Quarter Credit Units
+Module X - Externship

 Upon successful completion of Modules A through G, Medical Assisting students participate in a 160-hour externship at an approved facility.
 The externship provides the student an opportunity to apply principles and practices learned in the program and utilize entry-level medical assisting skills in working with patients.
 Medical assisting externs work under the direct supervision of qualified personnel at the participating externship sites, and under general supervision of the school staff.
 Externs are evaluated by supervisory personnel at the site at 80- and 160-hour intervals.
 Completed evaluation forms are placed in the students' permanent records.
 Students must successfully complete their externship experience in order to fulfill requirements for graduation.
-Lec Hrs: o Lab Hrs: o Other Hrs: 160
+Lec Hrs: 0 Lab Hrs: 0 Other Hrs: 160